-The Amarillo District crews have pretreated roadways for winter weather and over 1,100 gallons of fuel has been provided to firefighters and emergency responders.
+The Amarillo District crews have pretreated roadways for winter weather and over 1,460 gallons of fuel has been provided to firefighters and emergency responders.
 TxDOT crews are providing traffic control and assisting evacuation efforts by directing evacuees to shelter sites.
 TxDOT is using Dynamic Message Signs (DMS) to alert motorists of 'Critical Fire Danger' in impacted areas.

-State Highway (SH) 136 remains closed due to heavy smoke and low visibility.
-All other major highways are open and flowing, however, low visibility continues to impact United States Highway (US) 60, US-83, SH-33, and several Farm to Market (FM) & Ranch to Market (RM) roads.
+All major highways are open and flowing, however, low visibility continues to impact United States Highway (US) 60, US-83, SH-33, and several Farm to Market (FM) and Ranch to Market (RM) roads.
 Motorists are encouraged to drive with caution and check DriveTX.org for the most current road conditions, visibility warnings and road closures.
+RM-2277 is closed north of Borger due to downed power lines.
+State Highway (SH) 136 has reopened, however, lingering smoke and blowing snow causing low visibility.
+Low visibility from smoke and blowing snow continues impacting FM- 1342, FM-1920, IH-27, IH-40, RM-1321, SH-70, US-60, US-83, US-385 from the winter storm.
 Texas Department of State Health Services (DSHS): On February 28, the State Medical Operations Center (SMOC) was activated due to the wildfire activity in TDEM Region 1.
 Numerous evacuations of residents, nursing homes, assisted living centers and hospitals have been conducted.
 Pantex activities are being monitored by their Radiation Section.